By Connie Matthiessen

 Some experts argue that non-fiction reading teaches kids how to develop more complex thinking.
 In his article “Too Dumb for Complex Texts,” Emory University professor Mark Bauerlein explains why this type of reading is so demanding — particularly for kids growing up in an age of distractions: “Complex texts require a slower labor.
 Readers can’t proceed to the next paragraph without grasping the previous one, they can’t glide over unfamiliar words and phrases, and they can’t forget what they read four pages earlier…Complex texts force readers to acquire the knack of slow linear reading.…”

-The importance of nonfiction reading and writing is a theme that runs through new education standards that have been adopted by most states in the nation .
+The importance of nonfiction reading and writing is a theme that runs through education standards that have been adopted 46 out of 50 states (note: the state of Minnesota adopted the English Language Arts but not the math standards).

 The Common Core State Standards decry the paucity and poor quality of the current reading curricula: "…students today are asked to read very little expository text — as little as 7 and 15 percent of elementary and middle school instructional reading, for example, is expository…Worse still, [this reading is] too often of the superficial variety that involves skimming and scanning for particular, discrete pieces of information; such reading is unlikely to prepare students for the cognitive demand of true understanding of complex text.”

 In contrast, the Common Core Standards calls for a shift in the balance of fiction to nonfiction as children advance through school.
 According to the CCSS guidelines, by the end of 4th grade, students' reading should be half fiction and half informational.
-By the end of 12th grade, the balance should be 30 percent fiction, 70 percent nonfiction.
+By the end of 12th grade, the balance should be 30 percent fiction, 70 percent nonfiction across all subject areas.

 The nonfiction revolution isn’t limited to reading but extends to writing as well.
 According to National Assessment of Educational Progress (NEAP)'s 2011 National Report Card, only one-quarter of U.S.12th graders write at a proficient level, and only three percent write at an advanced level.
 As a result, many kids arrive at college with poor writing skills.